sajalverma17/GitBranchDiffer/deploy/README-Marketplace2019.md

 After the filter is applied, you can open a diff for any file from Solution Explorer to view what changed.

-Supports VS2019 and VS2022.
+Supports VS2019, VS2022, and VS2026.

-To download for VS2022, go to https://marketplace.visualstudio.com/items?itemName=SajalVerma.GitBranchDifferDev17
+To download for VS2022 or VS2026, go to https://marketplace.visualstudio.com/items?itemName=SajalVerma.GitBranchDifferDev17

 ## Usage